Horizontal Directional Drilling (HDD) describes the trenchless method of installing underground infrastructures without disturbing the surface.

 The head of the drill has three primary purposes, they are;

-- To cut a hole for the rods to pass through and eventually the pipe.
+- Cut a hole for the rods to pass through and eventually the pipe.

 - To steer the bore.
-Steering the bore is achieved by the shape of the head (see pic), contrary to what you might think, the drill rods and head are not continually turning and cutting.
-For a straight drill, the rod spins cutting an even amount of ground from all angles, as the head cuts, the rods are pushed in behind.
-For directional steering, the drill head is specifically positioned that when thrust is applied, the shape of the head determines progression in that direction.
+Steering the bore is achieved by the shape of the head (see pic); contrary to what you might think, the drill rods and head are not continually turning and cutting.
+For a straight drill, the rod spins, cutting an even amount of ground from all angles; as the head cuts, the rods are pushed in behind.
+For directional steering, the drill head is specifically positioned so that when thrust is applied, the shape of the head determines progression in that direction.
 The beacon transmits a signal to the steerer on the surface holding the receiver.

 To house the sonde/transmitter.
-The transmitter tells the steerer the current depth of the head, the front and rear position of the head (giving the direction) and lists pitch.
-(The pitch is the percentage the rod is predicted rise (+) or fall (-) over the course of installing a rod on flat ground.
-Given each rod is 3m, if the pitch reads +10, a rod is predicted to reduce in cover by 300mm over the next 3mts.)
+The transmitter tells the steerer the head’s current depth and front and rear position of the head (giving the direction) and lists the pitch.
+(The pitch is the percentage the rod is predicted to rise (+) or fall (-) over the course of installing a rod on flat ground.
+Given that each rod is 3m, if the pitch reads +10, a rod is predicted to reduce in cover by 300mm over the next 3mts.)
 The receiver also shows the drill head as a clock face, enabling the steerer to know which point the head is in its rotation.
-For example, if the clockface reads 12, the head is in position to be pushed up, if it is at 3, it is in position to be pushed to the right and so on.
+For example, if the clockface reads 12, the head is in position to be pushed up; if it is at 3, it is in position to be pushed to the right.

 Benefits of Horizontal Directional Drilling (HDD)

 3. Compared with trenching, HDD is an Environmentally conscious civil works process.
-Only two pilot holes there is minimal surface disturbances compared with ordinary trenching.
+There are minimal surface disturbances with only two pilot holes compared with ordinary trenching.